Login

 Calcium Hydroxylapatite Fillers

-Calcium Hydroxylapatite (CaHa) is a compound found naturally in human bones.
-CaHa biocompatible and biodegradable injectable facial fillers contain CaHa microspheres in an aqueous carboxymethylcellulose gel carrier.
-CaHa fillers help restore the volume of the target face parts and make the wrinkles smoother.
-The effect of CaHa type of dermal fillers lasts approximately 12 months.
+Calcium Hydroxylapatite (CaHA) is a compound found naturally in human bones, making it biocompatible and biodegradable.
+Injectable facial fillers with this active ingredient contain CaHA microspheres in an aqueous carboxymethylcellulose gel carrier.
+CaHA fillers help restore volume in target facial areas and smooth wrinkles.
+The effect of CaHA type dermal fillers lasts approximately 12 months.
 Then the biodegradable capsules dissolve in body tissues.

-Radiesse is the most popular brand of CaHa dermal fillers.
+Radiesse is the most popular brand of CaHA dermal fillers.
 It is produced by German Merz Pharma and smooths small wrinkles and deeper facial folds.
 The product is available with and without lidocaine.
 Radiesse products vary by strength, e.g., by the quantity of active compound in 1 milliliter of a gel.
-The products with higher strength should be used for deeper folds, while the gels with less strength are intended for active facial parts like eye corners.
+Products with higher strength should be used for deeper folds, while gels with lower strength are intended for active facial areas like eye corners.

 Poly-L-lactic Acid Fillers

-Ellanse is a dermal filler with poly-L-lactic acid beans in the supporting gel.
-The filler is produced in the Netherlands by Aqtis Medical company.
-This universal dermal filler works best for deep acne scars and facial folds, and polymer beads add fullness to these places and restore volume.
+Ellanse is a dermal filler with poly-L-lactic acid beads in the supporting gel.
+The filler is produced in the Netherlands by Aqtis Medical.
+This universal dermal filler works best for deep acne scars and facial folds, and the polymer beads add fullness in these areas and restore volume.

 How Facial Fillers Work